Red-Rapious/Genetic-Birds-Simulator/README.md

 ### Technical description
 - The [`neural-network`](libs/neural-network/src/lib.rs) library contains an implementation of a simple, non-optimized FFNN (Feed-Forward Neural Network).
+- The [`genetic-algorithm`](libs/genetic-algorithm/src/lib.rs) library implements a genetic algorithm, which selects, crossovers, and mutates individuals.

 ## Running and debugging